 In my parts bin, I found a fairly standard LCD display that I got with an Arduino board.
 It can display 16 characters in 2 rows.
 This should be a good display device to use.

 A couple of pushbuttons are definitely a must for any interactivity as well as a few LEDs: can’t do without mandatory blinking lights!

 Digging through my parts I’ve found a DS18B20 temperature sensor, a simple 1-Wire device, so I added it in.

 I wanted to use the Atmel SAM3N1 CPU which I already ordered from DigiKey.
 This quite powerful MCU needs a JTAG to program it.
-The MCU has a number of built in peripherals including an UART (“serial port”) so I also wanted to use those pins to communicate through the serial interface.
+The MCU has a number of built-in peripherals including a UART (“serial port”) so I also wanted to use those pins to communicate through the serial interface.

 The final rough idea for a board quickly took shape: it should have a couple of buttons for user interaction, it should display temperature read from a sensor and to make it more interesting, display a random fortune (do you remember that old ‘fortune’ Unix application?).